astronomer/airflow-guides/guides/airflow-openlineage.md

 ![Lineage Graph](https://assets2.astronomer.io/main/guides/airflow-openlineage/example_lineage_graph.png)

 If you are using data lineage, you will likely have a lineage tool that collects lineage metadata, as well as a front end for visualizing the lineage graph.
-There are paid tools (including Datakin) that provide these services, but in this guide we will focus on the open source options that can be integrated with Airflow: namely OpenLineage (the lineage tool) and [Marquez](https://marquezproject.github.io/marquez/)(the lineage front end).
+There are paid tools (including Astro) that provide these services, but in this guide we will focus on the open source options that can be integrated with Airflow: namely OpenLineage (the lineage tool) and [Marquez](https://marquezproject.github.io/marquez/)(the lineage front end).

 ### OpenLineage